-Real Service Dog Vest vs. Fake: What’s the Difference
+Real Service Dog Vest vs Fake: How to Tell the Difference

 This guide will help you distinguish genuine service dogs from fakes.
 We will focus on behavior, training, and recognizing signs of misrepresentation.
 Understanding these differences protects the rights of real service dog owners.